Barbara Keys

-Barbara J. Keys is a historian of U.S. and international history and Professor of History at Durham University.
+Barbara J. Keys is an American historian of U.S. and international history and professor of history at Durham University.
 She was born in Albany, New York, and grew up in San Francisco.
-She served as the 2019 President of the Society for Historians of American Foreign Relations (SHAFR).
+She served as the 2019 president of the Society for Historians of American Foreign Relations.

 Education

-Keys received her B.A. in History, summa cum laude, from Carleton College in 1987, her M.A. in History from the University of Washington in 1992 and her A.M. in History from Harvard University in 1996.
-She went on to complete her Ph.D. in History at Harvard University, under the supervision of Akira Iriye and Ernest R. May, in 2001.
+Keys received her B.A. in history, summa cum laude, from Carleton College in 1987, her M.A. in history from the University of Washington in 1992 and her A.M. in history from Harvard University in 1996.
+She went on to complete her Ph.D. in history at Harvard University, under the supervision of Akira Iriye and Ernest R. May, in 2001.

 Career

 Keys taught history at California State University in Sacramento from 2003 through 2005 while she worked on her first book, Globalizing Sport: National Rivalry and International Community in the 1930s.

-Keys has been a research fellow at the Kennan Institute for Advanced Russian Studies at the Woodrow Wilson International Center for Scholars in Washington D.C. and at the Leibniz-Institut für Europäische Geschichte in Mainz (2017).
+Keys has been a research fellow at the Kennan Institute for Advanced Russian Studies at the Woodrow Wilson International Center for Scholars in Washington, D.C. and at the Leibniz-Institut für Europäische Geschichte in Mainz (2017).
 Keys has also been a visiting scholar at the Center for the Study of Law and Society at the University of California Berkeley (2009), the Center for European Studies at Harvard University (2012) and the Center for the History of Emotions at the Max Planck Institute for Human Development in Berlin (2016).

 In 2006 Keys moved to Melbourne, Australia, to teach at the University of Melbourne.
 Keys's teaching areas consist of 20th century international relations, U.S. foreign relations, U.S. history, the history of human rights, and the Cold War in global perspective.

-In 2019, Keys was the fifth woman and the first scholar based outside the United States to serve as President of the Society for Historians of American Foreign Relations (SHAFR) since the organization's founding in 1969.
+In 2019, Keys was the fifth woman and the first scholar based outside the United States to serve as President of the Society for Historians of American Foreign Relations since the organization's founding in 1969.